-- Irish Cancer Society Night Nursing.
+Night Nursing

 We provide end-of-life care for cancer patients in their own home.
-We offer up to 10 nights of care for each patient.
 Our service allows patients to remain at home for the last days of their lives surrounded by their families and loved ones.
-This is the only service of its kind in the Republic, providing palliative nursing care at night to cancer patients. - Our publications and website information.
+This is the only service of its kind in the country, providing palliative nursing care at night to patients.

+Publications and website information

 We provide information on a range of topics including cancer types, treatments and side-effects, coping with cancer, children and cancer, and financial concerns.
-Visit our website www.cancer.ie or call our Cancer Nurseline for a free copy of our publications.
+Visit our website www.cancer.ie or call our Support Line for a free copy of our publications.

-If you would like more information on any of our services, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+If you would like more information on any of our services, call our Support Line on 1800 200 700 or visit a Daffodil Centre.